AaltoSciComp/blog/content/2026/dilemma-of-partition-config.rst

 -------------------------------------------------

 Situation: one user has a lot of GPUs in use.
-I know I can wait for them to finish, but they are last many days.
+I know I can wait for them to finish, but they last many days.
 Do I really have to wait X days before I can get stuff started?

 Sometimes, if the cluster is free, a user can submit many long jobs.